PennLINC/PennLINC.github.io/docs/LabHome/Meetings/LabMeetings.md

 ### Cross-group meetings

 On an approximately quarterly basis, we have a joint lab meeting with our friends and colleagues in our section, including the labs of Aaron Alexander-Bloch, Erica Baller, Ruben Gur, David Roalf, Sheila Shanmugan, Cobb Scott, and Dan Wolf.
-These are marked as "cross-group meeting" in the lab calendar and occur at irregularly scheudled intervals -- please check the spreadsheet for date and time.
+These are marked as "cross-group meeting" in the lab calendar and occur approx quarterly -- please check the spreadsheet for date and time.